New Hampshire NASA EPSCoR

 EPSCoR-eligible jurisdictions are offered funding to develop a more competitive research base among their member academic institutions.

 A formal request to the NH NASA EPSCOR Director is required for participation in the New Hampshire RID proposal.
-This request must be submitted to the jurisdiction's director's office before the next solicitation.
+The request to participate must be submitted to the jurisdiction's director's office before the next solicitation is released.

 Important Dates RID FY22 Proposal Process: